Sakrac/Step6502/README.md

 Left mouse button click selects a line in the current code view.

-Double click a line in the current code view to write machine code at that address.
+Double click a line in the current code view to edit the instruction at that address.

 The CodeView pane accepts drag & drop of binary files.